Gizra/og/README.txt

 DESCRIPTION
 --------------------------
 Enable users to create and manage their own 'groups'.
 Each group can have subscribers, and maintains a group page where subscribers can post into.
 Membership to groups may be open, moderated, or invitation only.

-Support for group photo albums is available.
 Groups may choose their own theme.
 Groups have RSS feeds, and so on.

 INSTALLATION
 ---------------